-Low Self-Esteem can be described as when you don’t think well of yourself and you judge yourself to be inferior to others.
-This can prevent you enjoying life or reaching your full potential.
-It impacts your life.
+Low self-esteem is when you don’t think you’re good enough and believe other people are better than you.
+This can prevent you from enjoying life or reaching your full potential.
+It negatively impacts your life.

 Self-esteem can be affected by events such as bullying, losing a job, a divorce or a physical illness – the same things that often cause anxiety, stress and depression, so low self-esteem is often associated with anxiety or depression.